-- The person conducting the search may not require the pupil to remove any clothing other than outer clothing. - 'Outer clothing' means clothing that is not worn next to the skin or immediately over a garment that is being worn as underwear, but 'outer clothing' includes hats; shoes; boots; gloves and scarves. - 'Possessions' means any goods over which the pupil has or appears to have control this includes desks, lockers and bags. - A pupil's possessions can only be searched in the presence of the pupil and another member of staff, except where there is a risk that serious harm will be caused to a person if the search is not conducted immediately and where it is not reasonably practicable to summon another member of staff. - The power to search without consent enables a personal search, involving removal of outer clothing and searching of pockets; but not an intimate search going further than that, which only a person with more extensive powers (e.g. a police officer) can do. - The DSL must be aware of the requirement for children to have an Appropriate Adult where an intimate search is being considered/conducted.
-Further information in respect of the role and duties of an appropriate adult can be found can be found in the Statutory guidance https://www.gov.uk/government/publications/pace-code-c-2019/pace-code-c-2019-accessible
+- The person conducting the search may not require the pupil to remove any clothing other than outer clothing. - 'Outer clothing' means clothing that is not worn next to the skin or immediately over a garment that is being worn as underwear, but 'outer clothing' includes hats; shoes; boots; gloves and scarves. - 'Possessions' means any goods over which the pupil has or appears to have control - this includes desks, lockers, and bags. - A pupil's possessions can only be searched in the presence of the pupil and another member of staff, except where there is a risk that serious harm will be caused to a person if the search is not conducted immediately and where it is not reasonably practicable to summon another member of staff. - The power to search without consent enables a personal search, involving removal of outer clothing and searching of pockets; but not an intimate search going further than that, which only a person with more extensive powers (e.g. a police officer) can do. - The DSL must be aware of the requirement for children to have an Appropriate Adult where an intimate search is being considered/conducted.
+Further information in respect of the role and duties of an appropriate adult can be found in Police and Criminal Evidence Act 2020